ADVERTISER DISCLOSURE

 If you have a Priority Pass membership through another card, you get one Chase Sapphire Reserve lounge visit per year.
 Chase Sapphire Preferred® Card members are not given any lounge access, which is a bummer since it’s everyone’s favorite card!

-<All information about the Chase Sapphire Reserve® and Preferred® Card has been collected independently by The Traveling Hansens.
+<All information about the Chase Sapphire Reserve and Preferred has been collected independently by The Traveling Hansens.
 The card details on this page have not been reviewed or provided by the card issuer.>

 Co-Branded Cards for Lounge Access